Table of Contents

 updated 16 February 2024

 It is best to start with the sea.
 We need a starting point – a benchmark or datum to weigh the atmosphere.
-The average atmospheric pressure at the average sea level elevation (average because there’s tides!) is equal to 1013.25 mb.
+The average atmospheric pressure at the average sea level elevation (average because there are tides!) is equal to 1013.25 mb.
 The world-wide sea also has an average temperature, and it has been set to be 15C.

 So those two numbers are our baseline.
 Intuitively, we know that the higher we go in the atmosphere, atmospheric pressure becomes less, and the temperature becomes colder.
 After all, on Mt.
 Everest, the air is thin and cold.
 The question is: how thin?
 And how cold?
-We also know that the density of air changes with temperature – cold air is heavier (more dense) and warm air is lighter (less dense) – something that hot air balloons take advantage of.
+We also know that the density of air changes with temperature – cold air is heavier (denser) and warm air is lighter (less dense) – something that hot air balloons take advantage of.

 Standard Atmosphere (model of the atmosphere):